fastify/fastify-swagger/README.md

 There is a complete runnable example [here](examples/collection-format.js).

-**IMPORTANT CAVEAT** These encoding options you can set in your schema have no bearing on how, for instance, a query string parser parses the query string.
-They change how Swagger UI presents its documentation, and how it generates `curl` commands when you click the `Try it out` button.
-Depending on which options you set in your schema, you *may also need* to change the default query string parser used by Fastify so that it produces a JavaScript object that will conform to the schema.
-As far as arrays are concerned, the default query string parser conforms to the `collectionFormat: "multi"` specification.
-If you were to select `collectionFormat: "csv"`, you would have to replace the default query string parser with one that parses CSV parameter values into arrays.
-The same caveat applies to the other parts of a request that OA calls "parameters" (e.g. headers, path parameters) and which are not encoded as JSON in a request.
+<a name="route.complex-serialization"></a>
 #### Complex serialization in query and cookie, eg. JSON

-Note: not supported for OA2 and lower version of specification.
-Read more in OA3 [documentation](https://swagger.io/docs/specification/describing-parameters/#schema-vs-content).
+**Note:** not supported by Swagger (OpenAPI v2), [only OpenAPI v3](https://swagger.io/docs/specification/describing-parameters/#schema-vs-content)

 ```
 http://localhost/?filter={"foo":"baz","bar":"qux"}
 ```

-**IMPORTANT CAVEAT** You also need to change the default query string parser used by Fastify so that it produces a JavaScript object that will conform to the schema.
+**IMPORTANT CAVEAT** You will need to change the default query string parser used by Fastify so that it produces a JavaScript object that will conform to the schema.
 See [example](examples/json-in-querystring.js).

 ```js
 fastify.route({